Addiction Recovery Statistics: Does Drug Rehab Work?

 What Is Treatment Success?

-Successful treatment for drug and alcohol addiction requires customization, continual evaluations, and modifications when necessary—all delivered by medical professionals using evidence-based therapies and medications.5 There is no one-size-fits-all when it comes to treatment, but it’s most successful when individuals complete the entire course of their treatment and continue with the aftercare programs.
-In fact, studies show that when incarcerated individuals receive comprehensive drug or alcohol treatment in prison and then follow up with continued care upon their release, their drug use declines by 50-70% as compared to individuals who do not receive treatment.10
+Successful treatment for drug and alcohol addiction requires customization, continual evaluations, and modifications when necessary—all delivered by medical professionals using evidence-based therapies and medications.5 There is no one-size-fits-all treatment plan, but it’s most successful when individuals complete the entire course of their treatment and continue with the aftercare programs.
+In fact, studies show that when incarcerated individuals receive comprehensive drug or alcohol treatment in prison and then follow up with continued care upon their release, they have better outcomes, including reduced drug use and criminal activity.5

 Individual success in treatment depends on several factors, including:10